magento/merchdocs/src/catalog/inventory-sources-add.md

       ![]({% link images/images/stores-inventory-source-general.png %}){: .zoom}
       _General_

-    - If this inventory source is a Pickup Location, set to `Yes`.
+    - If this inventory source is a pickup location, set **Use as Pickup Location** to `Yes`.

-      The Default Source cannot be used as a pickup location for a In-store pickup delivery method.
+      The Default Source cannot be used as a pickup location for in-store pickup orders.

 1. Expand ![]({% link images/images/btn-expand.png %}) the **Contact Info** section and do the following: